bwhmather/bdc-js/README.md

 ## Usage

-BDC exposes two functions, `h` and `render`.
+BDC exposes two functions, `h` and `clobber`.
 `h` can be used to build up a javascript representation of the target state of a subtree of the DOM.
-`render` will take that target state, and apply any transformations necessary to make the DOM match.
+`clobber` will take a DOM element and a node or list of nodes describing the target state of the children of element, and apply any DOM manipulations necessary to make the element match.

 `h` takes a tag name, an object containing attributes to set on the html element, and any number of child nodes as variadic arguments